hlissner/evil-snipe/README.md

   unless your search contains a capital letter.
 * `evil-snipe-auto-scroll` (default `nil`) If non-nil, the window will scroll to follow the cursor.
-* `evil-snipe-auto-disable-substitute` (default: `t`) Whether or not evil's default substitute mappings (s/S) are unset.
-They can sometimes interfere with snipe.
-Must be set _before_ evil-snipe-mode is enabled.
 * `evil-snipe-skip-leading-whitespace` (default `t`) If non-nil, sniping will skip over leading whitespace when you search for whitespace.
 * `evil-snipe-tab-increment` (default `nil`) If non-nil, pressing TAB in the snipe